-The Board has adopted a Director Code of Ethics Policy, as well as a Code of Ethics for Senior Financial Officers that applies to the Company's principal executive officer, principal financial officer, principal accounting officer, chief administrative officer, controller, treasurer, and any persons performing similar functions.
+The Board has adopted a Director Code of Ethics Policy, as well as a Code of Ethics for Senior Financial Officers that applies to the Company's president, chief executive officer, chief financial officer, chief administrative officer, chief accounting officer, and any persons performing similar functions.
 The Company also has a Code of Business Conduct and Ethics that governs its employees.